 New Mexico State Immigration Laws

-Law Enforcement and Immigration in New Mexico
+- Law enforcement and immigration in New Mexico

-As part of the 287(g) Immigration and Customs Enforcement (ICE) ACCESS Program, officers in the New Mexico Dept. of Corrections cooperate directly with federal authorities in the enforcement of immigration law.
+If an arrestee is unable to prove legal residence, state police officers must report them to federal immigration authorities.
+As part of the Immigration and Customs Enforcement (ICE) ACCESS Program, officers in the New Mexico Department of Corrections cooperate directly with federal authorities in the enforcement of immigration law.

 Refer to federal employment eligibility verification rules and the requirements for Form I-9.

+Immigrants living here illegally are not eligible for a state driver's license.
+Residents can apply for a driver's authorization card.
 Foreign nationals with legal status must make an appointment (no walk-ins) to apply for a driver's license or state ID.

 - A resident of New Mexico